 Surgery extends survival an average of 2 years or 5 years after HIPEC.

-Consider a second opinion at a top cancer center.
-The specialists at these centers have the experience to diagnose and treat epithelioid mesothelioma effectively.
-They can offer clinical trials and multidisciplinary treatment to control the disease with different therapies.
+Patients may consider a second opinion at a top cancer center.
+The specialists at these centers have the best experience.
+They can offer clinical trials and multimodal treatment.

 Get a Free Mesothelioma Guide